aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

       // If 'cidrMask' is left out the available address space is evenly
       // divided across the remaining subnet groups.
       cidrMask: 24,

+      // Controls if a public IP is associated to an instance at launch
+      mapPublicIpOnLaunch: false, // or true
     },
     {
       cidrMask: 24,